History of Simone Biles in Timeline

 In November 2019, Simone Biles won the People's Choice Award for The Game Changer of 2019.

-In 2019, Simone Biles became the individual all-around champion, floor exercise champion, balance beam champion, and vault champion at the World Championships and a member of the gold medal-winning United States team.
+In 2019, Simone Biles became the individual all-around champion, floor exercise champion, balance beam champion, and vault champion at the World Championships.
+She also became a member of the gold medal-winning United States team.

-In 2019, Simone Biles competed at the GK US Classic, where she performed a triple-twisting double-tucked salto backwards during podium training but not in the competition.
-She won the all-around, placed fifth on bars, third on beam, and first on floor exercise, also achieving the highest single vault score.
+In 2019, Simone Biles competed at the 2019 GK US Classic, winning the all-around title.
+She also placed fifth on bars, third on beam, and first on floor exercise.
+Additionally, she achieved the highest single vault score.

-In 2019, Simone Biles competed at the U.S. National Gymnastics Championships.
-She placed first in the all-around and became the first woman to complete a triple twisting double somersault on floor exercise and a double twisting double somersault dismount off the balance beam, also placing first on vault, balance beam, and floor exercise, and third on uneven bars.
+In 2019, Simone Biles competed at the U.S. National Gymnastics Championships and placed first in the all-around.
+She became the first woman to complete a triple twisting double somersault on floor exercise and the first gymnast to complete a double twisting double somersault dismount off the balance beam.
+She also placed first on vault, balance beam, floor exercise, and third on uneven bars.

-2019: Associated Press Female Athlete of the Year & Champion of Champions Award
+2019: Associated Press Female Athlete of the Year and Champion of Champions

-In 2019, Simone Biles was named Associated Press Female Athlete of the Year and won the Champion of Champions Award.
+In 2019, Simone Biles was named Associated Press Female Athlete of the Year and international female Champion of Champions by L'Équipe

 2019: Laureus World Sportswoman of the Year

-In 2019, Simone Biles won the Laureus World Sportswoman of the Year.
+In 2019, Simone Biles won the Laureus World Sportswoman of the Year award.

 In February 2020, Simone Biles was awarded the Laureus World Sports Award for Sportswoman of the Year for the second consecutive year and third time overall.

-In March 2020, Simone Biles' relationship with Stacey Ervin Jr. ended.
+In March 2020, Simone Biles' relationship with fellow gymnast Stacey Ervin Jr. ended.

-In August 2020, Simone Biles started dating professional American football player Jonathan Owens after they met through the dating app Raya.
+In August 2020, Simone Biles began dating professional American football player Jonathan Owens.

 2020: 2020 Summer Olympics

-At the 2020 Summer Olympics, Simone Biles withdrew from most of the competition after the qualification round due to "the twisties."
-She won a silver medal with the United States team nicknamed the "Fighting Four".
+During the 2020 Summer Olympics, Simone Biles withdrew from most of the competition after the qualification round due to "the twisties."
+In 2020, she won a silver medal with the United States team nicknamed the "Fighting Four".

 2020: Laureus World Sportswoman of the Year

-In 2020, Simone Biles won the Laureus World Sportswoman of the Year.
+In 2020, Simone Biles won the Laureus World Sportswoman of the Year award.

 February 2021: Criticism of ESPN's SportsCenter